-This guide will show you how you can store Bamboo Specs in a Git repository on Bitbucket Data Center and Server.
+This guide will show you how you can store Bamboo Specs in a Git repository on Bitbucket Data Center.
 This approach lets you automatically build and execute Bamboo Specs on every push you make to a Git repository.

-- Make sure you have the required software installed: - Bamboo 6.2 or laterCreate a simple plan with Bamboo Java Specs - Bitbucket Data Center and Server 7.5 or later - JDK 8 or higher - Maven 3.2 or higher - Set up an application link between Bamboo and Bitbucket Data Center and Server.
-See Integrating Bamboo with Bitbucket Data Center. - If you're not familiar with Bamboo Specs, make sure you read our introductory tutorial: Tutorial: Create a simple plan with Bamboo Java Specs.
+- Make sure you have the required software installed:

+- Bamboo 6.2 or later

+- Bitbucket Data Center 7.5 or later

+- JDK 8 or higher

+- Maven 3.2 or higher

+- Set up an application link between Bamboo and Bitbucket Data Center.
+See Integrating Bamboo with Bitbucket Data Center.

+- If you're not familiar with Bamboo Specs, make sure you read our introductory tutorial: Tutorial: Create a simple plan with Bamboo Java Specs.